jscs-dev/node-jscs/README.md

 JSCS — JavaScript Code Style.

 `jscs` is a code style checker.
-You can configure `jscs` for your project in detail using **over 60** validation rules. [jQuery](https://github.com/mdevils/node-jscs/blob/master/lib/presets/jquery.json) and [Google](https://github.com/mdevils/node-jscs/blob/master/lib/presets/google.json) presets are also available.
+You can configure `jscs` for your project in detail using **over 60** validation rules. [jQuery](https://github.com/mdevils/node-jscs/blob/master/lib/presets/jquery.json) preset is also available.

 ## Friendly packages